nonomal/teleport/rfd/0127-encrypted-session-recordings.md

 // encrypting session recordings and uploading encrypted recordings captures in an
 // async recording mode.
 service RecordingEncryptionService {
-  // RotateRecordingEncryptionKey rotates the key pair used for encrypting session
+  // RotateKey rotates the key pair used for encrypting session recording data. rpc RotateKey(RotateRecordingEncryptionKeyRequest) returns (RotateRecordingEncryptionKeyResponse);
-  // recording data.
-  rpc RotateRecordingEncryptionKey(RotateRecordingEncryptionKeyRequest) returns (RotateRecordingEncryptionKeyResponse);
   // GetRotationState returns whether or not a key rotation is in progress. rpc GetRotationState(GetRotationStateRequest) returns (GetRotationStateResponse);
   // CompleteRotation moves rotated keys out of the active set.